imanolmartinez01/Portfolio/README.md

 ## Personal Portfolio

-This portfolio was made in NextJS using Styled components deployed in Firebase hosting.
+This portfolio was made in NextJS using Styled components using Firestore database and deployed in Firebase hosting.

 LIVE SITE: https://www.imanol.live/